davidmohara/octopress/source/_posts/2012-01-05-being-disruptive.markdown

 ## Labels
 Now to the main point of my tweet.
-The reason why I will stop listening when you use the term "disruptive" in your pitch is that {% pullquote %} {"disruptive can only be applied in hindsight"} {% endpullquote %}, thru the lens of success.
+The reason why I will stop listening when you use the term "disruptive" in your pitch is that disruptive can only be applied in hindsight, thru the lens of success.
 Twitter didn't set out to be disruptive, Amazon wasn't bankrolled because they were disruptive, they set out to solve a problem.
 That's what you need to focus on: solving someone's pain.
 If you can show me how you